feludwig/pgsql2osm/README.md

 The data from the database is straightforwardly reinterpreted to mean key=value osm tags.
 This is not strictly the case, for example the cycleway and bicycle tags.
-Currently no back-transformations, to compensate for lua transforms, are performed on the data.
+Currently no back-transformations, to compensate for import-time lua transforms, are performed on the data.

 Installation